beeware/briefcase/docs/tutorials/tutorial-0-Linux.rst

-Linux Ubuntu 16.04 Tutorial 0 - Hello, world!
+Linux Tutorial 0 - Hello, world!
 ===============================================

-In this tutorial, you'll take a really simple "Hello, world!" program written in Python, convert it into a working Ubuntu Linux project.
+In this tutorial, you'll take a really simple "Hello, world!" program written in Python, convert it into a working Linux project.

 Setup
 -----

 This tutorial assumes you've read and followed the instructions in :doc:`/intro/getting-started`.
-This Tutorial is for Linux Users developing for Ubuntu 16.04!
+This Tutorial is for Linux Users!
 * A ``tutorial`` directory,
 * An activated Python 3 virtual environment,
 * Briefcase installed in that virtual environment,